avajs/ava/docs/06-configuration.md

 - `tap`: if `true`, enables the [TAP reporter](./05-command-line.md#tap-reporter)
 - `verbose`: if `true`, enables verbose output
 - `snapshotDir`: specifies a fixed location for storing snapshot files.
 Use this if your snapshots are ending up in the wrong location
 - `extensions`: extensions of test files.
-Setting this overrides the default `"js"` value, so make sure to include that extension in the list
+Setting this overrides the default `["cjs", "js"]` value, so make sure to include those extensions in the list
 - `require`: extra modules to require before tests are run.
 Modules are required in the [worker processes](./01-writing-tests.md#process-isolation)
 - `timeout`: Timeouts in AVA behave differently than in other test frameworks.
 AVA resets a timer after each test, forcing tests to quit if no new test results were received within the specified timeout.
 This can be used to handle stalled tests.
 See our [timeout documentation](./07-test-timeouts.md) for more options.